 At Parkside we believe that good behaviour is essential to allow all our pupils to achieve their full potential.
 Good behaviour promotes effective learning.
 All members of the school community have an important role to play in its success through the consistent application of agreed rules, systems and procedures.
-Our Behaviour Policy fully supports the aims of the school.
+Our Positive Behaviour & Attitudes Policy fully supports the aims of the school.
 We firmly believe that pupils enjoy a disciplined and happy atmosphere in which to work.
 This can only be established by staff, governors, parents and the pupils working together to create a relationship of mutual respect regardless of race, religion and culture.

 Our school has a set of Golden, non-negotiable Rules which will be regularly referred to in assembly and in class.
 These rules are non-negotiable.

 - We always wear the correct uniform with pride.